article banner

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

-• Advanced pricing agreements (APAs) are extremely useful as a robust upfront means of dealing with transfer pricing risk, especially the more complex issues that arise.
+• Advanced pricing agreements (APAs) are a reasonable means to achieve certainty when dealing with complex transfer pricing risks.

-• An APA is a written agreement between Inland Revenue and the taxpayer which confirms the basis for their international pricing.
-Taxpayers who complete an APA need to submit annual reports and supporting evidence to the IRD to confirm compliance with the agreement.
+• An APA is a written agreement between Inland Revenue and the taxpayer, confirming the basis for their international pricing.
+Taxpayers with an APA must submit annual reports and supporting evidence to the IRD to demonstrate compliance.

-• Unilateral APAs have been found to be successful in both inbound and outbound transfer pricing scenarios.
-There are especially viable where the amounts at stake are small and/or where most of the transfer pricing risk lies in NZ.
+• Unilateral APAs have been successful in both inbound and outbound scenarios, especially when the amounts at stake are small or most of the transfer pricing risk lies in NZ.

-• The IRD aims to complete unilateral APAs within six months of the date of acceptance of a formal application.
-For bilateral negotiations, especially beyond Australia, these take considerably longer to conclude.
+• The IRD aims to complete unilateral APAs within six months of accepting a formal application.
+Bilateral negotiations might take considerably longer.

-• NZ has opted to apply the MLI which introduces arbitration as a means of dispute resolution.
-If a solution cannot be reached under MAP, taxpayers have the ability to request unresolved issues be taken to arbitration.
+• NZ has adopted the Multilateral Instrument, introducing arbitration for dispute resolution.
+If a solution cannot be reached under MAP, taxpayers may request arbitration for unresolved issues.

 Exemptions